thuanvannguyen/thuanvannguyen/README.md

 ### About Me:

-I'm a software engineer with a Bachelor's degree from Vietnam Academy of Cryptography Techniques (2015-2020).
+I'm a software engineer, holding a Bachelor's degree from the Vietnam Academy of Cryptography Techniques (2015-2020).
 I'm passionate about crafting elegant and efficient solutions to complex problems.
 With a strong foundation in both design and development, I strive to create impactful digital experiences that resonate with users.

 ## Languages and Tools: